 If it is inherited from one parent, this is known as heterozygous antithrombin deficiency.
-It is extremely rare for both parents, to have it and if a foetus inherits it, it is known as homozygous antithrombin deficiency.
-In this situation, the foetus does not survive.
+It is extremely rare for both parents, to have it and if a feotus inherits it, it is known as homozygous antithrombin deficiency.
+This is very rare indeed.